 If we were able to identify really early on how a child learns best and then play to their strengths whilst also finding ways to enhance the areas that they’re not so strong in, that would be a really exciting place to be.

-What role do you think government should play in education?
+What role do you think the government should play in education?

-Government should play a pivotal role in education.
+The government should play a pivotal role in education.
 More and more we’re seeing the responsibility of education being devolved out to individual schools.
 That should come back under one roof and we should start to see that there’s a standardized process for the function of education.
-Meanwhile in educational establishments, the curriculum and the teaching methods of the curriculum are then geared to individual children.
+Meanwhile, in educational establishments, the curriculum and the teaching methods of the curriculum are then geared to individual children.